jake-knerr/jakes-dictionary/src/dictionary.md

 an object used as a container for domain data and behavior.

 Domain objects make up the domain model.

+#### Domain Sharding

+browser must lookup all DNS for hosts on a page - but will cache after first lookup. reduce number of hosts to increase speed. so hosting images on another server is slower

 #### Domain Specific Language (DSL)